tsnellgrove/dark_castle3/doc/to_do.md

 - maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?

+- need to solve the name-to-obj challenge systemically - see below for idea
 - TBD: Separate static_dicts for game vs. engine
 	- IDEA: planning for tooling in the future - want to separate what game designer can update vs. what platform designer (aka game engine deisgner) can update
 	- TBD: eng_static_dict = interp, version, help, errors (remove "Burt" ref from errors)